sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-If true, the default policies will be installed
+Set to `false` to avoid installing the default Gatekeeper policies (constraints templates and constraints) included with the distribution.

 ## .spec.distribution.modules.policy.gatekeeper.overrides